therealadeel/tetragon/contrib/control-plane-client/IMPLEMENTATION.md

 **Benefits**:
 - Log clarity: `"applying new policies: 2024-12-11-a3f2e8b9"` vs `"applying sha256: a3f2...d0e1"`
 - Operator-friendly health reports with meaningful names
-- No possibility of version increment without content change
+- No possibility of mismatched metadata triggering updates (hash is sole authority)
 - 12-character short hash provides ~281 trillion combinations (collision-free for this use case)

 ### Immutable Logger Fields